joshgerdes/jekyll-uno/_posts/2021-05-09-update-your-azure-webapp-to-use-your-timezone.md

 ## Set the Timezone

-Making a change to the Application Settings, which includes setting the Timezone will restart the WebApp, so make sure this is scheduled at a time it is acceptable for an intermittent outage.
+Making a change to the Application Settings, which includes setting the Timezone will restart the WebApp app pool, so make sure this is scheduled at a time it is acceptable for an intermittent outage.

 1. Log in to the [Azure Portal](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites "Azure Portal - App Services"){:target="_blank"}
 2. Find your Azure WebApp and open it up